-Discrepancies between earlier, proxy-based reconstructions and our modelling results are most pronounced in latitudes beyond the polar circle, as earlier approaches (e.g. Tierney et al., 2017) predict almost linearly decreasing SSTs towards the poles, whereas our median prediction suggests only a slight decrease beyond the polar circle.
-The scarcity of temperature records in this range leads to widening credible intervals in our prediction, including the possibility of stronger temperature decreases.
-Polar temperature estimates from our model are thus conservative in that they admit large uncertainty where data is absent, which is desirable.
-However, the presence of high proxy-derived temperature estimates at ~ 60° latitudes forces the modelled median temperature curve to be too high at ~ 24°C, relative to the temperatures indicated by the high-latitude mangrove communities (15.6 - 22.5°C).
-In contrast, the extrapolated polar temperatures of most previous proxy-based models are likely too low, given the abundance of ecological data indicating temperate or subtropical high-latitude climates during the EECO (Pross et al., 2012; Popescu et al., 2021).

 The very high variability of the proxy record in mid-latitudes results in large uncertainties on the shape of temperature gradient and on the GMST.
-Biases and errors in the proxy reconstructions likely contribute to the observed variability, as geochemical proxies reflect many other factors besides seawater temperature (Hollis et al., 2019).
+Some of this variability may stem from spatial variability in SSTs, as can be observed in the modern (Fig. 3), e.g. due to ocean circulation (Rahmstorf, 2002).
+Biases and errors in the proxy reconstructions also likely contribute to the observed variability, as geochemical proxies reflect many other factors besides seawater temperature (Hollis et al., 2019).
 Despite excluding δ18O measurements from recrystallised fossils, systematic offsets remain between mostly warm temperatures derived from TEX86, and cooler temperatures derived from δ18O, Δ47, and the ecological proxies.

-Seasonality (Keating-Bitonti et al., 2011) and temporal changes within the EECO (Westerhold et al., 2018) may also contribute to the large variability of the EECO proxy data.
+Temporal changes within the EECO (Westerhold et al., 2018), and seasonality (Keating-Bitonti et al., 2011; Ivany and Judd, 2022) may also contribute to the large variability of the EECO proxy data.
+Based on the occurrence of heterotrophic carbonates, Davies et al. (2019) suggest that mid- and high-latitude geochemical proxy data from the EECO may be biased towards summer temperatures.
+Some of the geochemical mid-latitude geochemical proxy data from Hollis et al. (2019) may therefore suggest higher than actual mean annual temperatures, and the variability of temperature estimates from individual localities is higher in mid - high latitudes (Fig. S6).
+It is difficult to attribute this variability to seasonality alone, as temporal climate variability is also expected to be higher in mid and high latitudes(Schwartz, 2008).
+Critically, however, the mangrove data strongly supports our inference of a flattened gradient independent of the geochemical proxy record.

 Recent, marine GMST estimates of the EECO and of the early Eocene range from 23.4–37.1°C, with the lowest GMSTs being derived from δ18O, and the higher estimates including TEX86 (Inglis et al., 2020).
-Many studies include both marine and terrestrial proxies to derive GMST estimates, but despite great differences in proxy selection and in the calculation of global average temperatures, many recent estimates fall in the range of 27 - 29.5°C (Hansen et al., 2013; Caballero and Huber, 2013; Cramwinckel et al., 2018; Zhu et al., 2019), similar to our median GMST estimate of 28.7°C.
+Many studies include both marine and terrestrial proxies to derive GMST estimates, but despite great differences in proxy selection and in the calculation of global average temperatures, many recent estimates fall in the range of 27 - 29.5°C (Hansen et al., 2013; Caballero and Huber, 2013; Cramwinckel et al., 2018; Zhu et al., 2019), similar to our median GMST estimate of 28.3°C.

 Conclusions

 The Bayesian hierarchical model presented here is able to reconstruct latitudinal gradients from both geochemical and ecological proxy data, while reflecting the uncertainty associated with the ecological temperature proxies, and accounting for the variation of multiple temperature estimates at individual localities.
-Using informative prior information allows for accurate temperature reconstructions from records with geographically incomplete sampling.
+Using informative prior information allows for accurate temperature reconstructions from records with geographically sparse sampling.
 By providing temperature estimates across the entire latitudinal range, this method also facilitates the reconstruction of unbiased global average temperatures.
 Application of our model to the EECO suggests that latitudinal sea surface temperature gradients were shallower than estimated by most previous proxy-based studies.
 High-latitude pollen records support this interpretation.
 Our GMST estimate is in good agreement with most existing estimates, indicating that broadly accurate GMST reconstructions are possible even with substantial deviations in the shape of the latitudinal temperature gradient.
-Our new method opens the door for improving the accuracy of proxy-based palaeoclimate reconstructions and Phanerozoic temperature curves, particularly in intervals with a patchy and unenvenly sampled record.
-Finally, the flexibility of our approach means that estimates can be efficiently updated when new data are made available.
+Our new method opens the door for improving the accuracy of proxy-based palaeoclimatic reconstructions and Phanerozoic temperature curves, particularly in intervals with a patchy and unevenly sampled record.
+Finally, the flexibility of our approach means that estimates can be efficiently updated when new data, or constraints, are made available.

 Acknowledgements